 ECG usually shows left ventricular hypertrophy but may be normal.
 In neonates and small infants, ECG usually shows right ventricular hypertrophy rather than left ventricular hypertrophy.

-Symptomatic neonates require cardiopulmonary stabilization with infusion of prostaglandin E1 (0.05 to 0.10 μg/kg/min—may titrate up to 0.4 μg/kg/min then back down to lowest effective dose) to reopen the constricted ductus arteriosus.
-Opening the ductus and its aortic ampulla provides some relief of the aortic obstruction and allows pulmonary artery blood to increase perfusion of the descending aorta through the ductus, improving systemic perfusion and reversing metabolic acidosis.
-IV cardioactive drugs (eg, milrinone, dopamine, dobutamine), diuretics, and O2 are used to treat HF.
+Symptomatic neonates require cardiopulmonary stabilization with infusion of prostaglandin E1 (0.01 to 0.10 mcg/kg/min—titrate to the lowest effective dose) to reopen the constricted ductus arteriosus.
+Opening the ductus and its aortic ampulla provides some relief by allowing pulmonary artery blood to bypass the aortic obstruction via the ductus and increase perfusion of the descending aorta, improving systemic perfusion and reversing metabolic acidosis.
+Diuretics can help treat HF symptoms.
+Supplemental O2 should be used with caution in neonates because the resulting decrease in pulmonary vascular resistance may increase pulmonary blood flow at the expense of systemic blood flow.
+IV cardioactive drugs (eg, milrinone, dopamine, dobutamine) can be useful in select circumstances (eg, infants with HF and significant left ventricle dysfunction).

 In nonemergent situations, patients with hypertension may be treated with β-blockers; ACE inhibitors may adversely affect renal function.
 After repair of the coarctation, hypertension may persist or develop years after repair and can be treated with β-blockers, ACE inhibitors, angiotensin II receptor blockers, or Ca channel blockers.

 The preferred definitive treatment is controversial.
 Some centers prefer balloon angioplasty with or without stent placement, but most prefer surgical correction and reserve the balloon procedure for recoarctation after surgical correction or for primary treatment of discrete coarctation in older children or adolescents.
-Initial success rate after balloon angioplasty is 80 to 90%; subsequent catheterization can dilate the stent as children grow.
+Initial success rate after balloon angioplasty is about 73% in patients with native coarctation and about 80% in patients with recurrent coarctation.
+Subsequent catheterization can dilate the stent as children grow.